jsparber/interceptor/README.md

-# LocalVPN
+# vpnMITM
 A packet interceptor for Android built on top of VpnService

+Original Progject License
-License: Apache v2.0
+Apache v2.0

-Early alpha, will eat your cat!
+My added code is Licensed under
+GPLv3

+This Project is a work in progress it will contain ugly hacks, grammer and spelling mistakes.